Nerwyn/material-rounded-theme/README.md

 3. Scroll down to the section titled `Dynamic color` and click `Accent color`.
 4. Toggle `Enable sensor` on.
 It should now return your phone's Material You base color as a hex code.

-**NOTE**: Card mod does not support all Home Assistant pages.
-Namely the developer tools and settings pages, and view configuration, add card, and edit card configuration popups.
+**NOTE**: Card mod does not support all Home Assistant frontend elements like the developer tools and settings pages, and thew view configuration, add card, edit card configuration, and assist dialogues.
 These pages will still use the theme default colors on parts of the UI.

+## Installation

+1. Navigate to HACS (install from [here](https://hacs.xyz/) if you do not have it yet).
+2. Navigate to `Frontend`.
+3. Click `+ EXPLORE & DOWNLOAD REPOSITORIES` and search for `Material Rounded Theme`.
+4. Open this repository in HACS and click `DOWNLOAD`.
+5. Refresh Home Assistant.
+6. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.

 ## Similar Projects and Credits